 - Please consider buying locally grown pasture raised chicken.
 Since I have switched to pasture raised chicken I will never go back.
 The taste is incredible not to mention I love knowing the farmer and farm the chicken came from.
 Yes it costs more, but if you are mindful and stretch one chicken to two or three dinners and then use the bones for stock I think you will find it isn't very expensive it all.
 Besides, want to know where the idea came to use chicken feet in my stock?
 Yep, my farmer gave them to me for free the last time I purchased chicken from him.

 Ready to make stock?
-Here is how to make chicken stock with your canner (of course a regular pressure cooker works, too – it just makes a smaller amount):
+Here is how to make chicken stock with your canner (of course a regular stove-top pressure cooker works, too - it just makes a smaller amount):

-Homemade Chicken Stock with a Pressure Canner
+How To Make Chicken Stock In a Pressure Canner

-- 4+ lbs chicken bones/pieces/feet
+- 4 + pounds chicken bones/pieces/feet

 - 4-5 medium carrots cut in half